Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Limit points of the particle system

 The analysis in \cite{Inglis_Talay}, however, differs quite substantially from ours, since the contagion mechanism is smoothed out in time, so there are no explosion times nor jumps to consider, neither in the approximating particle system nor in the mean-field limit; see the dynamics in \eqref{inglis-talay:particles} below.
 Also, there is no common noise to deal with, as the system is driven by fully independent Brownian motions.
 Unsurprisingly, however, there are certainly some similarities in the proofs of tightness and convergence, but we need a different topology in order to have tightness, and, as we turn to next, the heterogeneity in our system plays out very differently in the analysis.

-Indeed, the very `philosophy' of how the heterogeneity is dealt with in \cite{Inglis_Talay}, when passing to a mean-field limit, is entirely different from ours.
+Indeed, the `philosophy' of how the heterogeneity is dealt with in \cite{Inglis_Talay}, when passing to a mean-field limit, is entirely different from ours.
 While our aspiration is to see the heterogeneous structure reflected in the limiting problem, \cite{Inglis_Talay} is interested in justifying how a homogeneous limiting problem can also serve as a reasonable approximation to a large particle system with heterogeneous interactions.
 Slightly simplified and reformulated for the positive half-line, the contagious particle system in \cite{Inglis_Talay} takes the form

 with $\tau_i=\inf\{ t>0 : X_i(t) \leq0 \}$ and $S_i^n:=\sum_{j=1}^n J_{ij}$, for $i=1,\ldots,n$.
 Clearly, the asymmetry of the so-named synaptic weights $J_{ij}$ means that each particle in \eqref{inglis-talay:particles} can feel the contagion in a very different way.
-Yet, \cite{Inglis_Talay} is concerned with the idea of connecting the limiting behaviour of this heterogeneous system to a single homogeneous McKean--Vlasov problem
+However, following on from the above, \cite{Inglis_Talay} is interested in connecting the limiting behaviour of this heterogeneous system to a single homogeneous McKean--Vlasov problem

 where, as usual, $\tau=\inf\{ t>0 : X(t) \leq0 \}$.
 After some results on the well-posedness of \eqref{inglis-talay:mckean}, \cite{Inglis_Talay} attacks the aforementioned idea by tracking the particle system \eqref{inglis-talay:particles} through the particular families of weighted empirical measures